Pennsylvania DUI Charges

 Laws Pertaining to the Refusal of BAC Tests

 The state of Pennsylvania operates within the boundaries of implied consent.
-Therefore, anyone driving on Pennsylvania roads automatically agrees to submit to a urine, blood, or breath test, which is typically requested and administered by law enforcement officers during a traffic stop to determine the amount of alcohol or drugs in a driver’s blood stream.
+Therefore, anyone driving on Pennsylvania roads automatically agrees to submit to a urine, blood, or breath test.
+The test is typically requested and administered by law enforcement officers during a traffic stop to determine the amount of alcohol or drugs in a driver’s blood stream.

-Refusal to submit to any of these tests after being pulled over for allegedly driving under the influence is illegal in Pennsylvania and automatically results in additional charges.
+Refusal to submit to any of these tests after being pulled over is illegal in Pennsylvania and automatically results in additional charges.
 In addition to added charges, refusal to submit to a urine, blood, or alcohol test will also lead the suspension of your driver’s license for a minimum of one year.

 Contact an Experienced DUI Defense Attorney